vmitchell/gyst/README.md

-gyst
+# gyst
 ==========

+## Introduction
+Gyst stands for 'get your shit together' and is a social productivity tool that ensures that people you know have an ability to express their care by simply reminding.

+## Poject Goals
+1. Create a tool that would allow users to stay more connected and easily be up-to-date on what people you know are doing.
+2. Increase user's productivity and general awareness about people around.
+3. Analyze the ways to make a user more organized and productive.

+## How?
+Here is how it works: Add a person to a 'circle' you created and by creating tasks in that circle you allow that person to see your tasks.
+People who have access to the tasks' circle will get an ability to remind you once task is due in 30 min.

+## Why?
 Average day consists of 6 to 8 tasks.
-Everyone needs to take care of business, but some things get forgotten.
-With gyst, people you know won't let you forget anything ever again.
-Here is how it works: You add a person to a 'circle' you created and by creating tasks in that circle you allow that person to see your tasks.
-When your task is 30min due all people in this taks's circle will get an ability to remind you (email+sms).
-Here is a situation: I need to go to court in the morning and I need to take all the nessasary documents with me. gyst will send me reminders so I won't forget anything + my friends would know what I am doing throught the day and also that my mood is not great because who the hell enjoyes going to court in the morning?! (lawyer joke).
-You can call me after, see how I did with my task and show that you care.
+Everyone needs to take care of business, however some things get forgotten.
+Let's imagine that you need to go to court in the morning and take all of the nessasary documents with you.
+When your task is 30min due, gyst will send you reminders (email + sms) so you wouldn't forget anything.
+People you approved based on your daily tasks would know what your day is like, what you are doing in the evening and even what your mood is like - it's not great, because who the hell enjoyes going to court in the morning?!

-index page will show all the taks in 24hr period, so you can see who is doing what and what their average day is like.
-Show care, remind.

-call, to show you really care
-list of people who's task is about to end
+S
+## Built in 2 weeks with:
+Ruby/Sinatra, js, haml, sass